Struts Interview Question And Answers

 Composite View (Struts Tiles)

-What is the different actions available in Struts?
+7Q) What are the different actions available in Struts?

-HTML Tags: used to create the struts input forms and GUI of web page.
+HTML Tags: used to create the struts input forms and GUI of the web page.

 Bean Tags: used to access bean and their properties.